saras-69/Shamir-s-Secret-Sharing/README.md

 - **Test Case 2**: Complex case with 10 shares, needing 7 for polynomial of degree 6

 ## Author
-Implementation by GitHub Copilot for HASHIRA project assignment.
+Implementation by Saraswati Chandra for HASHIRA project assignment.